jenlouie/notes-api/README.md

 # notes-api
 This is a really basic API (just GET and POST) to some hard-coded data for demo purposes.

+Use this project and the accompanying [REST-Postman](https://github.com/jenlouie/REST-Postman) collection to run the service and send requests to it.

 Check versions of node and npm:
 ```